ortus-docs/coldbox-docs/Routing/routes_configuration.md

 ]
 ```

+## Configuration Router - `Routes.cfm`

-By convention the interceptor will look for `config/Routes.cfm` as your configuration file.
+By convention the interceptor will look for `config/Routes.cfm` as your configuration router.
 If you want to change this, then declare a property of the interceptor with a path to your configuration file:

 ```js
 interceptors = [